Evaluating the True Costs of Cheap PCB Prototypes

 Price cutting tactics

 This explains why cutting corners during the PCB prototyping phase can cause problems in the future.
 A fast, cheap prototype won’t have the quality you’re looking for.
-And cheap PCB prototypes can ultimately incur higher costs for electronics developers when you consider the time, funds, and energy required to introduce a product at scale.
+These prototypes frequently fail to account for the cost analysis of PCB prototypes, where overlooked costs—such as additional testing, rework, or production delays—quickly escalate.

-In this article, we’ll delve into why it’s crucial to construct high-quality PCB prototypes from the start.
+In this article, we’ll dive into why it’s crucial to construct high-quality PCB prototypes from the start.
 We’ll highlight specific areas where electronics manufacturers tend to fall short, encompassing:

 • Material quality